 “Through the heart of the storm our team dedicated long hours, working in difficult conditions, and navigating around high waters and closed roads to come through for our clients when they needed it most,” said JD Thomas, Director of Crane Worldwide Logistics’ Houston office.

 “Crane Worldwide Logistics applied agility and courage to accommodate these urgent requirements when other operators were unable to do so.
-Hence why we call our team trusted advisors,” Thomas said.
+Hence why we call our team client advocates,” Thomas said.

 “I’m extremely proud of our team and the perseverance they have shown to keep these crucial supply chains up in running during challenging times.
 These deliveries could have saved lives,” says Magee, “Our team have proven time, and time again that they will go above and beyond for the cause.
 This is no exception.”